cloudtoid/interprocess/src/go/README.md

 ## Queue lifetime

 The queue is transient: it stays alive while at least one publisher or subscriber is connected.
 Once all endpoints are closed or their processes exit, unread messages are lost.
 Opening the same name again creates a fresh, empty queue.
 Keep a subscriber connected before a short-lived publisher exits; a surviving publisher also keeps the queue alive.

+Queue names must be nonempty and contain no slash, backslash, or NUL.
+The maximum is 24 UTF-8 bytes on macOS and 245 on Linux; use at most 24 bytes for portable names.

+Use `errors.Is` with `ErrCapacityMismatch`, `ErrPublisherLimit`, `ErrInvalidArgument`, `ErrExhausted`, `ErrCorrupt`, `ErrIO`, or `ErrClosed` to handle failures. `Receive(ctx)` checks immediately, then waits on a 1 ms Go timer between nonblocking attempts; waiting goroutines do not hold an OS thread in cgo.
+Always close endpoints explicitly.